American Society of Plastic Surgeons

 The Sub-Internship: Operating Room Etiquette

-• In operating room, be prepared for cases (why we are doing the case, surgical anatomy, complications, expected outcomes, etc.)
+• In the operating room, be prepared for cases (why we are doing the case, surgical anatomy, complications, expected outcomes, etc.)

 • Use three unique resources for each case preparation